FlashDrag/js-validator/README.md

 ### Netlify Serverless Functions
 **Hide the JSHint API Key using Netlify Serverless Functions** The API key is sensitive information and should not be exposed to the public.
-To hide the API key from the public, I used [Netlify](https://netlify.com) Serverless Functions.
+To hide the API key from the public, I used [Netlify](https://netlify.com) Serverless Functions to call the JSHint API.
 The Netlify functions are a way to run server-side code without having to manage or maintain a server.
+External APIs can be integrated with a serverless function to grab data, that can then be used in the response.

-The function make a request to the `JSHint API` using `axios` on the server side without exposing our API key and returns the response in form of a `JSON object` with `status code` and `body`.
+In this case the function make a request to the `JSHint API` using `axios` on a server side without exposing our API key and returns the response in form of a `JSON object` with `status code` and `body`.
 Then the client side fetches the response using `fetch()` and displays the result to the user.

 To use the Netlify Serverless Functions, you need to create a Netlify account and link it to your GitHub repository.
 You can find more information about the Netlify Serverless Functions by following the links:
 - [Intro to Serverless Functions](https://www.netlify.com/blog/intro-to-serverless-functions/)